Great to have you with us, Rush Limbaugh on the most listened-to radio talk show ever.

 We'll be back with Vice President Cheney right after this.

-And we're back with Vice President Dick Cheney in my time is the title of his memoir.
+In my time is the title of his memoir.

-Mr. Vice President, I uh often I have a uh procedure I ask people before interviewing uh people such as yourself, is there anything you'd like to hear Vice President Cheney answer?
+I ask people before interviewing people such as yourself, is there anything you'd like to hear Vice President Cheney answer?

-And it's amazing with with you.
+And it's amazing with you.

-And with without question, the most frequently asked thing I was asked to ask you was how did you deal, I mean, being the person that you are, investing your life for the goodness of this country,
+And without question, the most frequently asked thing I was asked to ask you was, how did you deal, I mean, being the person that you are, investing your life for the goodness of this country, how did you deal the last eight years of your service, being called a demon, a devil, Dart, Vader, the most divisive people?

-how did you deal the last eight years of your service being called a demon devil darth Vader, the most divisive people uh want to understand what that's like from a personal standpoint and how you dealt with it and stayed focused on your job.
+I want to understand what that's like from a personal standpoint and how you dealt with it and stayed focused on your job.

 How did it affect you?

-Uh it goes with the turf.
+It goes with the turf.

-Uh it's um you you can't let it get to you.
+You can't let it get to you.

-I I got as big a laugh out of it as anybody.
+I got as big a laugh out of it as anybody.

-I remember Daryl Hammond on Saturday Night Live portraying me as a one man Afghani wrecking crew living in a cave outside Kandahar, Afghanistan.
+I remember Daryl Hammond on Saturday Night Live portraying me as a one-man Afghani wrecking crew living in a cave outside Kandahar, Afghanistan.

-Um again another compliment.
+Again, another compliment.

 Another compliment, that's right.